owasp-amass/.github/profile/README.md

 ## Participation

-The Open Web Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
+The Open Worldwide Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
 All of our projects, tools, documents, forums, and chapters are free and open to anyone interested in improving application security.

 ### How can I participate in the project?

-All you have to do is make the Project Leader aware of your available time to [contribute to the project](https://github.com/owasp-amass/amass/blob/master/CONTRIBUTING.md).
+All you have to do is make the Project Leader aware of your available time to [contribute to the project](https://github.com/owasp-amass/amass/blob/main/CONTRIBUTING.md).
 It is also important to let the leader know how you would like to contribute and pitch in to help the project meet its goals and milestones.
 There are many different ways you can contribute to an OWASP Project, but communication with the leader is key.

 ### If I am not a programmer can I participate in the project?